Rhinostone/gina/README.md

 #### Setting default log level

 By default Gina is set to `info`.
-Here is the list of available log level hierarchies
+Here is the list of available log level hierarchies.

 | levels | Included messages |
 |--------|--------|